invenio - registration

 Ordering files and other archival material

 For ordering files via invenio you can use your own laptop/tablet/smartphone as well as the PCs in the reading room.
-You need to order files (max. of 40) at least one working day in advance (until 2pm) through invenio.
-Per day you can consult 20 of the ordered files when you are in the reading room.
+Up to 40 files can be pre-ordered via Invenio.
+20 files are presented per day.
+Orders are accepted twice a day.

 The archivist you have been in contact with will help you with ordering files that, due to restrictions, you can’t order yourself.